Volunteering during coronavirus (COVID-19)

-- grant programmes which support the work of community, arts and sporting groups who involve volunteers
+- grant programmes which support the work of volunteer-involving community, arts and sporting groups across the city

-- award schemes such as the PCSP Youth Awards, Belfast Sports Awards and the Older Volunteer of the Year Award
+- award schemes such as the Belfast Sports Awards and the Age-friendly Belfast Older Volunteer Awards

-We run a range of groups in our centres throughout the year.
-These include after-school and homework clubs, youth groups, parent and toddler and senior citizens groups.
-All of these benefit from the involvement of volunteers.
+- We run a range of groups in our centres.
+These include after-school and homework clubs, youth groups, parent and toddler and senior citizens.
+Visit community centres for more information.

-During July and August our community and play centres run summer schemes for the 4 -14 age group, offering a range of centre-based activities, trips and events.
-Volunteers can share their skills and hobbies, as well as developing new skills.
+- During July and August we run summer schemes for primary school age children, offering a range of centre-based activities, trips and events.

 Volunteering in Northern Ireland

-If you'd like to find out about opportunities elsewhere in Belfast and Northern Ireland, see the Volunteer Now website
+If you'd like to find out about opportunities elsewhere in Belfast and Northern Ireland, visit the Volunteer Now website